 Why are outlines important in introductions?

-This is the second of three lessons about thesis statement Outlines.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about thesis statement Outlines.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the importance of academic outlines

 – Highlight the connection between outlines and main ideas

 – Provide examples of how topic sentences and outlines are connected